Cooking Intensive

 FoursFieldTrip2FoursFieldTrip1

-On Friday, all Fours groups attend camp from 9:00am to 4:00pm in order to participate in Exploration Days (the first Friday) and go on Field Trips (the second Friday).
-On Exploration Days, Fours and Fives have camp to themselves and engage in fun, in-depth camper-driven experiences on and around our campus including large scale artworks, obstacle course challenges, themed picnics, and rooftop water play.
-On the second Friday, Fours travel by chartered bus to locations such as the Green Meadows Farm and Central Park Zoo and Carousel.
+On Fridays, all Fours groups attend camp from 9:00am to 4:00pm for full day Field Trips.
+On Field Trip Fridays, Fours travel by chartered bus to locations such as the Green Meadows Farm and Central Park Zoo and Carousel.
 Our goal for Field Trips is to take the campers to “green,” natural spaces.
 We have a 1:3 or 1:4 counselor to camper ratio for Fours on Field Trips.

 Lunch Ordering